krtk-chmp/Music-Recommender-/README.md

 - Perform EDA to understand song features and user preferences.
 - Implement a content-based recommendation algorithm.
 - Create a simple command-line interface (CLI) for user interaction.
-- Build a basic web interface using Flask if time permits.
+- Explore basic web development with Flask for a simple UI.
 - Evaluate recommendations using metrics like precision.

 ## Technologies